Au Pairs: The Pros and Cons of Hiring One For Your Family

 New Jersey mom of two Amanda was looking for a child care solution when she settled on hiring an au pair.
-An Italian-American who studied abroad in Italy, Amanda selected a woman from Milan as her first au pair in hopes of introducing Italian culture to her children.
+An Italian-American who studied abroad in Italy, Amanda selected a woman from Milan in hopes of introducing Italian culture to her children.

 Amanda says it was a great decision.
 Her au pair arrived with limited English skills but quickly picked up the language through daily interactions and immersion in an English-speaking culture.
 She watched Amanda’s kids, driving them to and from school, and performed light housekeeping tasks.
 After 12 months with her, Amanda says she feels like the Milanese woman will be part of their family forever.